FigEx2: Visual-Conditioned Panel Detection and Captioning for Scientific Compound Figures

 \section{Conclusion}

-We propose FigEx2, a visual-conditioned framework that jointly detects labeled panels and generates panel-wise captions from compound figures.
-FigEx2 links captioning to detection through a \texttt{[DET]} trigger and a gated fusion module that transfers token-level caption signals into detector queries for stable localization under variable generations.
-We curate BioSci-Fig-Cap and establish test-only benchmarks in physics and chemistry to evaluate cross-domain transfer from biomedical training to diverse scientific disciplines.
-FigEx2 improves both detection and captioning, and reward-augmented training further strengthens panel-level faithfulness and panel-caption alignment.
-Finally, cross-domain few-shot prompting with early-panel ground-truth captions provides consistent gains across disciplines, showing that FigEx2 can quickly adapt to new scientific conventions with minimal in-context supervision.
+We propose FigEx2, a visual-conditioned framework that jointly detects labeled panels and generates panel-wise captions directly from compound figures, converting otherwise unusable figures into aligned panel-text pairs for downstream pretraining and retrieval.
+FigEx2 links captioning to detection through a \texttt{[DET]} trigger and a gated fusion module that transfers token-level caption signals into detector queries for robust localization.
+We curate BioSci-Fig-Cap and establish test-only benchmarks in physics and chemistry to evaluate cross-domain transfer.
+FigEx2 improves both detection and captioning, and reward-augmented training further strengthens panel-level faithfulness and alignment.
+Few-shot prompting with in-context panel captions provides consistent additional gains across disciplines, showing that FigEx2 can adapt to new scientific conventions with minimal supervision.